alanjames1987/Node.js-Best-Practices/README.md

 ### Use a Process Manager like `upstart` or `forever`

 Keeping a Node.js process running can be daunting.
-Simply using the `node` command is dangurous.
+Simply using the `node` command is dangerous.
 If your Node.js server crashes the `node` command will not automatically restart the process.

 However, programs like [upstart](https://en.wikipedia.org/wiki/Upstart) and [forever](https://www.npmjs.org/package/forever) will.